Tobacco display ban

 A tobacco display ban, point-of-sale display ban or retail display ban is a measure imposed in some jurisdictions prohibiting shops and stores from displaying tobacco products.

-Tobacco display bans are in place in several countries and regions: Australia, Canada, Croatia, Finland, Iceland, Ireland, Macao, New Zealand, the Netherlands, Norway, Russia, Singapore, Thailand, and the United Kingdom.
+Tobacco display bans are in place in several countries and regions.
 The implementation differs, but the ban in most jurisdictions mandates that shops and stores that sell tobacco products keep the products out of sight of customers, under the counter, or in special cabinets.
 Tobacco products can only be shown on request from customers.
 The idea behind the regulation is that people would be less inclined to smoke if they can not see the products.

 Effects

 The long term effects of these policies cannot be proven as insufficient evidence currently exists.
 Some studies have been undertaken and others are ongoing.